rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 accounts, you are responsible for installing and maintaining all software on your server.
 If your account has a Managed Operations service level, Rackspace provides support for specific software and server configurations on Cloud Servers.
-For more information about supported systems and third party packages, see [Linux Spheres of Support for Dedicated and Managed Operations](/support/how-to/linux-spheres-of-support-for-dedicated-and-managed-ops).
+For more information about supported systems and third-party packages, see [Linux Spheres of Support for Dedicated and Managed Operations](/support/how-to/linux-spheres-of-support-for-dedicated-and-managed-ops).
 {{</accordion>}}
 {{<accordion title="What programming languages or applications are supported?" col="in" href="accordion3">}}